blam0/Quandl-Housing-Data/README.md

 # Quandl-Housing-Data

-using free data set from Quandl to search trends in housing markets in the United States.
+using free data set from Quandl to explore pricing trends in housing markets in the United States.

 Sample notebook with Seattle housing data